Henry van de Velde: Modernism

-He continued his practice in architecture and design, which had demarcated itself significantly from the Art Nouveau phase, whose popularity was by 1910 in decline.
+Van de Velde continued his practice in architecture and design, which had demarcated itself significantly from the Art Nouveau phase, whose popularity was by 1910 in decline.
 During this period, he mentored the great Belgian architect, Victor Bourgeois.
-In 1933 he was commissioned to design the new building for the university library (the renowned Boekentoren).
+In 1933, he was commissioned to design the new building for the university library (the renowned Boekentoren).
 Construction started in 1936, but the work would not be completed until the end of the Second World War.
 For budget reasons, the eventual construction did not entirely match the original design.
 For instance, the reading room floor was executed in marble instead of the black rubber Van de Velde originally intended.
 He was also involved in the construction of the Ghent University Hospital.

 He died, aged 94, in Zürich.

 Auctions and exhibitions

-12 October 2005 a teapot designed by van de Velde made €170,000 at a public auction at the Brussels Beaux-Arts auction house – eleven times the opening bid.
+On 12 October 2005, a teapot designed by Van de Velde made €170,000 at a public auction at the Brussels Beaux-Arts auction house – eleven times the opening bid.
 It is a teapot on a chafing dish, with a wooden handle, resting on an oval basis and made of silver-plated brass.
-During an Art Nouveau and Design exhibition at the Brussels Cinquantenaire Museum ("Jubilee Park Museum") in 2005, Henry van de Velde's tea set, two china plates and a silver dish were badly damaged in an unfortunate accident.
+During an Art Nouveau and Design exhibition at Brussels' Cinquantenaire Museum in 2005, Van de Velde's tea set, two china plates and a silver dish were badly damaged in an unfortunate accident.
 The silver candle stand remained unharmed.
-The pieces had been given on temporary loan by Krefeld's Kaiser Wilhelm Museum, the Museum für Angewandte Kunst in Cologne and a private collector.
+The pieces had been given on temporary loan by the Kaiser Wilhelm Museum in Krefeld, the Museum für Angewandte Kunst in Cologne and a private collector.